Ten reasons why you should visit Uganda: One of the reasons why you should visit…

 Unlike other bird species, shoebill is a tall bird.
 Its great physical size, though, easily ranks as one of these distinguishing traits.
 That’s because it’s a tall bird, to put it mildly.
 That’s due to the fact that mature adults stand an average of 43 – 55 in (110 – 140 cm) in height.
 Exceptional specimens reach 60 in (152 cm).

-It is grey in colour, but the most outstanding feature is the shoe-shaped bill.
+It is grey in color, but the most outstanding feature is the shoe-shaped bill.

 The beak of the shoebill is curved at the tip and has very sharp edges with which the bird uses to cut through its food.
 The beak is almost 10 inches long, deadly and used for both feeding and protecting itself.

-The legs are long, slender and black in colour, with large feet.
+The legs are long, slender and black in color, with large feet.

 The shoebill wings can spread up to 2.5 meters (8 feet) and can flap about 150 times per minute.
 This means that when a shoebill spreads its wings, it has a bigger wingspan than Shaquille O’Neal (Wingspan of 7.5 feet).
 That is how massive a shoebill really is.